One Good Thing by Jillee

 4. Fix For Frozen Wiper Blades

-During the winter, make sure to fill your car with washer fluid that is rated for cold weather.
-It can help melt the ice that’s clinging to your wiper blades in the morning.
-It can also be a quick way to defrost your whole windshield if the ice is thin enough!
+During the winter, make sure to fill your car with washer fluid that’s rated for cold weather.
+It can help melt the ice that’s clinging to your wiper blades in the morning, and it can even defrost your whole windshield if the ice is thin enough!

 winter car hacks